- Memorial Sloan - Kettering Cancer Center, New York

 Don’t smoke or if you do smoke, quit!

-Smoking is the leading cause of preventable death in the United States and is a major contributor to cancers of the lung, head and neck, bladder and other organs.
+Smoking is the leading cause of preventable death in the

 Use of smokeless tobacco is not a safe substitute for smoking cigarettes.
 So-called spit tobacco is linked to cancers of the mouth and pharynx.